February can be risky territory, especially for husbands.

-Maybe it wouldn't be if it weren't for all the ads that run this time of year, all touting, "Show your Valentine you care!"
+It wouldn't be so bad if it weren't for all the ads that run this time of year, all touting, "Show your love how much you care!"

-All a guy has to do, according to the advertisers, is buy what they're peddling.
-Flowers, diamonds, chocolate-dipped strawberries, sexy lingerie, even footed all-in-one pajamas--everything but Chia pets.
-It's advertising hype, pure and simple, but it plants the idea, at least in us women.
+All a guy has to do, say the advertisers, is buy what they're peddling.
+Flowers, diamonds, chocolate-dipped strawberries, sexy lingerie, even footed all-in-one pajamas.
+(Can Chia Hearts be far behind?)

-I confess I wasted a few February 14ths because my sweet husband didn't show up with something.
-When that happened, he'd say, "Oh, Honey, I forgot.
+Over the years I wasted too many "Big Days" in February because my sweet husband, being a guy, didn't show up with something.
+He'd say, "Oh, Honey, I forgot.
 I'm sorry!"
 And he was.

 I'd mouth the words, "That's okay," and paste on a phony smile, telling myself to grow up.